School: School of Health Systems Studies

 Candidates should have a:

-(i) successfully completed three years Graduate Degree in any discipline, or
+(i) Successfully completed three years Bachelor's Degree in any discipline, or

-(II) Four years Graduate Degree in Medicine, Paramedical Sciences, and other four years programme like Pharmacy, Veterinary Sciences, Engineering, Law.
+(II) Four years Bachelor's Degree in Medicine, Paramedical Sciences, and other four years programme like Pharmacy, Veterinary Sciences, Engineering, Law.

 TISS is a pioneer in health and hospital administration programmes in the country and continues to remain as an innovator in curriculum and delivery.
 The Master of Public Health (Health Administration) Programme (MPH-HA) develops professional managers and administrators for the health services sector.
 The health services sector has grown enormously over the past few decades in a highly diversified manner—the government sector in primary care and in hospitals, the not for profit or voluntary sector in health care, health insurance, health information systems—and all of these sectors need capable administrators and analysts.
 This sector is likely to grow even further in the coming years providing employment to a significant proportion of the work-force.